 Since Tryptophan from food has issues working its way to your brain to make serotonin, why not skip that step and supplement with 5-HTP instead?
 Tryptophan and 5-HTP both penetrate the blood-brain barrier.
 And 5-HTP is the intermediate step in serotonin synthesis.

-See our post on 5-HTP for more on why supplementing with 5-HTP instead of Tryptophan is not such a good idea.
+See my post on 5-HTP for more on why supplementing with 5-HTP instead of Tryptophan is not such a good idea.

 How does Tryptophan work in the Brain?

 Tryptophan boosts brain health and function in several ways.
 But two in particular stand out.

 - Tryptophan boosts memory.
 Tryptophan’s main nootropic mechanism of action is as a precursor to the neurotransmitter serotonin.
 Other neurotransmitters such as melatonin and beta-endorphin increase following Tryptophan supplementation.[iv]

 Research shows that Tryptophan and serotonin play a significant role in memory.
 Enhanced brain serotonin has been shown to improve cognitive performance in animals and humans.
 And decreasing levels of serotonin through Tryptophan depletion impairs cognition.

 A study done in Pakistan assessed memory in rats following Tryptophan administration.
 The rats received Tryptophan doses of 50 and 100 mg/kg of body weight for 6 weeks.
 The study showed significant improvement in memory of rats following both doses of Tryptophan.[v]